I'll discuss last night's Yankee game tonight, after this afternoon's game has also been played. I have to discuss soccer.

 Well, maybe they laugh at our uniforms.
-Those barber-pole things are hideous.
-And, as superstitious as sports people are, chances are we'll never get rid of them now.
+Those barber-pole things are hideous. nd, as superstitious as sports people are, chances are we'll never get rid of them now.

-But yesterday was also the day Arsenal manager Arsene Wenger sold Robin van Persie.
+But yesterday was also the day that Arsenal manager Arsène Wenger sold Robin van Persie.
 Sold him to Manchester United, of all teams.